 Speaking to people in their own language may seem a pretty obvious thing to do but many companies are still erecting communications barriers between them and their customers.

-There are a number of ways organisations can facilitate discourse with foreign language customers in order to improve communications, boost sales and reduce admin.
+There are a number of ways organizations can facilitate discourse with foreign language customers in order to improve communications, boost sales and reduce admin.
 This includes ways to smooth communications even if it isn’t possible to fully offer services in the customer’s own language.

 A 2014 survey called ‘Can’t read; won’t buy’ found that (unsurprisingly) customers overwhelmingly prefer to purchase in their own language.
 Many companies take the sensible route of translating content into the key languages for the territories in which they operate.